MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 #### Withholding changes for Colorado

 - Flat tax rate of 4.63 for all filing status
-- For Filing Status of MAR, the Personal Exemption amount is \$8,000
+- For Filing Status of MAR, the Personal Exemption amount is \$8,000 per exemption entered
-- For Filing Status of SINGLE, the Personal Exemption amount is \$4,000
+- For Filing Status of SINGLE, the Personal Exemption amount is \$4,000 per exemption entered

 #### Withholding changes for Idaho